 Deep-cycle batteries are rated in Ah (Amp-hours).
 Most of the time they don’t even have a CCA rating.
 Whereas starter batteries are meant to deliver a short, fast discharged and then quickly charged again, deep-cycle batteries can be discharged much further over a long period of time.

 Deep cycle batteries are the ideal choice for most van setups

 Hybrid batteries (Golf Cart, Marine, Dual-purpose, etc.)

 These are the jack of all trades.
 Their internal makeup can handle quicker discharge but they are more resilient in frequent charge cycle situations.

-You can envision why this type of battery was developed: boats need to start the gas motor but also be able to power electronics such as radios, trolling motors, and sound systems when the motor is off.
+These batteries are used in situations that need a bit of both worlds: boats that need to start the outboard gas motor but also run an electric trolling motor for a few hours.
 Golf carts require a lot of power at full throttle but need to be able to run for a long period of time.

 Hybrid batteries work fine in a campervan.
 They won’t last as long as a deep-cycle, but are often cheaper and in the case of some electronic requirements might even be the best choice.

 Hybrid batteries also work well, particularly if you need quick discharging capabilities